HackYourFuture-CPH/ov-class09-fp/README.md

 [localhost:3000/api/documentation](http://localhost:3000/api/documentation) to
 read the specifications for the API.

+You can use your api token to authorize in Swagger and you will be able to perform test calls against the API directly from Swagger.

 If you need to make changes to the specification, this can be done via the [Swagger.json](/src/server/config/swagger.json) file.